IMMUNITY is important, but can also be Lethal!

-The body’s resistance to a disease is of utmost importance and thus the concept of immunity plays a major role is sustaining our health and well-being.
-Immunity and the role of immunomodulators has been a core concept in Ayurveda and has been practiced for centuries.
+The body’s resistance to disease is of utmost importance and thus the concept of immunity plays a major role in sustaining our health and well-being.
+Immunity and the role of immunomodulators have been a core concept in Ayurveda and have been practiced for centuries.

 Immunomodulators in Modern science

-Modern medicine is now coming closer to the Ayurvedic principles of Vyadhi-ksamatva (the power of the body to stop or decrease a disease) and Ojas or Bala (the body’s ability to destroys the diseases causing agents).
-The Ojas and Bala are like defense mechanisms of our body and play a vital role is sustaining immunity.
+Modern medicine is now coming closer to the Ayurvedic principles of Vyadhi-ksamatva (the power of the body to stop or decrease a disease) and Ojas or Bala (the body’s ability to destroy the diseases causing agents).
+The Ojas and Bala are like defense mechanisms of our body and play a vital role in sustaining immunity.

-Vyadhi–ksamatvaor Balavaries from individual to individual and depends on environmental, nutritional, mental and physical factors.
-In Ayurveda immunity can classified as
+Vyadhi–ksamatvaor Balavaries from individual to individual and depends on environmental, nutritional, mental, and physical factors.
+In Ayurveda immunity can be classified as

-- Sahaja Bala- An individual’s genetic or innate resistance to a disease which is acquired since birth.
+- Sahaja Bala- An individual’s genetic or innate resistance to a disease that is acquired since birth.
 It forms the first line of defense and prevents harmful materials from entering the body.

 - Kalaja Bala: Immunity that is influenced by seasonal traits as well as the age of an individual.

-- Yuktikrit Bala: The acquired immunity of an individual builds a defense against specific antigen by means of appropriate diet, physical exercise, rest and restorative therapy, also known as Rasayana.
+- Yuktikrit Bala: The acquired immunity of an individual builds a defense against the specific antigen by means of appropriate diet, physical exercise, rest, and restorative therapy, also known as Rasayana.